weaveworks-experiments/docker-plugin/README.md

 As a consequence, you need to supply Docker with the address of a "cluster store" when you start it; for example, an etcd installation.

-There's no specific documentation of using a cluster store, but the first part of [this guide](https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md) may help.
+There's no specific documentation for using a cluster store, but the first part of [this guide](https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md) may help.

 ### WeaveDNS not supported

 Weave's built-in service discovery mechanism is not currently supported by the plugin.
-However, Docker achieves a similar effect by writing all container names and hostnames into every container's `/etc/hosts`
+However, Docker provides a rudimentary discovery mechanism by writing all user-provided container names and hostnames into every container's `/etc/hosts`.

 ### Restarting